msndvlpr/volvo_tech_task/README.md

 Project Description:
-# This project is an assignment as a part of Volvo Company technical assessment process.
+# This project is an assignment as a part of Volvo Company technical assessment process
 What the app does is to first fetch 6 locations including Gothenburg, Stockholm, Mountain View, London, New York and Berlin from the MetaWeather REST API (https://www.metaweather.com/api/) and then show the tomorrow's weather forecast by clicking on each item.
 In the second page there are some weather-